Guide to Balancing Speed and Control in DevOps

 To remove named volumes declared in the “volumes” section of the Compose file and anonymous volumes attached to containers, you can use the -v option.

-You should generally prefer docker container stop when possible to ensure a clean shutdown of your containers but docker container kill can be useful when a container is not responding or needs to be stopped forcefully.
+You should generally prefer docker container stop when possible to ensure a clean shutdown of your containers, but docker container kill can be useful when a container is not responding or needs to be stopped forcefully.
+This distinction mirrors typical Linux signal handling and is important for maintaining data integrity and process stability.

 Key points